Results of the Work – 9/24/19

 Hey Brothers and Sisters in Christ,

-So thanks for your prayers for the ministry and for evangelism today.
-God blessed.
+So Thanks for your prayers for eh Ministry and for evangelism today if you had a chance, God truly blessed.

 In Him,